Keto Mojito

 Flavor variations

-While the classic mojito tastes incredible on its own, here are some other versions for some variety!
+Here are some other versions for some variety!

-- Coconut– Replace the rum with a coconut based rum with NO added sugar.
+- Coconut.
+Replace the rum with a coconut-based rum with NO added sugar.
 Alternatively, add 1/2 teaspoon coconut extract.

 More keto drink recipes to try